hybridsjs/hybrids/docs/template-engine/styling.md

 };
 ```

-Styles are scoped by default and apply only to the elements in the `shadowRoot`.
+Styles are scoped and apply only to the elements in the `shadowRoot` for default render property configuration.

 ### Limitations

 In the browser, which doesn't support Shadow DOM, ShadyCSS is used to create scoped CSS.
 The shim moves out `<style>` element from the template, scopes selectors and puts styles into the head of the document.
 It is done once, and before expressions are calculated, so expressions inside the style element cannot be processed correctly.

 Expressions inside of the `<style>` element are only supported in native implementation of the Shadow DOM.
-Although, creating dynamic styles can be inefficient (styles are not shared between elements instances).
+Although, creating dynamic styles can be inefficient (styles are not shared between elements instances) and opens possibility for a XSS attack (for insecure inputs).

 #### Breaks template: (using ShadyCSS) <!-- omit in toc -->